jnozzi/cocoadev.com/markdown/MenuValidationAndKeyEquivalent.md

 I figured that this could be done from validateMenuItem: in my window controller (being the delegate for the window), and as such, it can.
 The problem is, what if another window is active, and responds to performClose:, then my delegate is not asked, and the key equivalent which was most recently set for this item, will be used.

 Any suggestions to how I can gracefully solve this problem?
-I have thought about adding a category to General/NSMenu which always validate items with the performClose: action, and set the key equivalent, but I don't like this solution, because the window may already overload this method, and so I would need to do General/MethodSwizzling or similar.
+I have thought about adding a category to NSMenu which always validate items with the performClose: action, and set the key equivalent, but I don't like this solution, because the window may already overload this method, and so I would need to do MethodSwizzling or similar.

-*I just tried the Menu Validation-scheme, but it does not work -- I think General/NSMenu tries to do some dynamic key equivalent clash-avoidance, at least the qualifier for Close Current File ends up as shift-command-w, even though I set it to command-w only.
+*I just tried the Menu Validation-scheme, but it does not work -- I think NSMenu tries to do some dynamic key equivalent clash-avoidance, at least the qualifier for Close Current File ends up as shift-command-w, even though I set it to command-w only.
 Another problem is that performClose: is implemented by the window and thus not validated by the delegate (but that can easily be solved).*

 ----

-I solved the same problem via making the General/AppController delegate for the File Menu and then implementing:
+I solved the same problem via making the AppController delegate for the File Menu and then implementing:

-- (BOOL)menuHasKeyEquivalent:(General/NSMenu *)menu forEvent:(General/NSEvent *)event target:(id *)target action:(SEL *)action {
+- (BOOL)menuHasKeyEquivalent:(NSMenu *)menu forEvent:(NSEvent *)event target:(id *)target action:(SEL *)action {
     [menu update];
     return NO;
 }

 which works beginning with 10.3 which introduced menu delegates.
-Note that after having returned NO the menu will perform the valid General/KeyEquivalents, so saying NO does not stop the menu.
+Note that after having returned NO the menu will perform the valid KeyEquivalents, so saying NO does not stop the menu.

-General/DominikWagner
+DominikWagner
 ----

-You could always subclass General/NSWindow, which I don't think would be inappropriate in this case.
+You could always subclass NSWindow, which I don't think would be inappropriate in this case.

 *Not that easily, because a lot of windows are not instantiated by me (i.e. all "standard" panels), and so would not use my subclass.*